 It appears that there has some confusion around the two Special Assessments.
 A few members have expressed that they thought that the current board approved the Building Painting Project and the Roof Replacement Project.
-This current Board took over in 2022 and these projects occurred before that transition.
+This current Board took over in 2022 and these projects occurred before that transition – between 2019 and 2121 as follows.

 This is an explanation of those TWO Special Assessments that were levied against the Members at JLV in less than two years between 2019 and 2021.